sebghat77/IoT_Smart-ChAIr/README.md

 I implemented and tested the FSR pressure sensor system for the Smart Chair.

 The first step was to connect and test a single FSR sensor with the ESP32 using a voltage divider circuit.
-One of the main challenges was establishing a stable electrical connection because the jumper wires did not fit the FSR terminals securely.
-After replacing the wiring with more suitable jumper wires, the sensor readings became stable.
+During testing, we faced a practical issue: although the sensor worked correctly, the very small FSR terminals made it difficult to establish a stable connection using jumper wires.
+The wires were easily disconnected while testing, which made the process inconvenient.
+For the final Smart Chair implementation, each FSR should be soldered to wires to ensure a secure and reliable electrical connection when mounted on the chair.

 After successfully testing one sensor, all six FSR sensors were connected and verified individually.